 Opportunity Zones were created when Congress passed the Tax Cuts and Jobs Act of 2017.
 In short, these zones were designated as economically distressed zones that provide specific tax benefits to real estate developers in order to revitalize these areas and spur economic development.
 You can learn more about opportunity zones here.

 Fix-and-flip investors have been operating in distressed neighborhoods for years, and fix-and-flip lenders have funded them.
 The opportunity zones legislation opened the door for alternative lenders to get in on the action.
 As a result, it opened the door for other real estate developers, including commercial and new construction developers, to operate with more confidence in those areas.
-Many of these new players were barely getting started, or were in the middle of huge projects, when the coronavirus pandemic hit and the economic lockdown began to implemented.
+Many of these new players were barely getting started, or were in the middle of huge projects when the coronavirus pandemic hit and the economic lockdown began to implement.
 It left their projects in limbo.
 The question is, will they, or can they, recover?

 Opportunity Zone Deadline Extensions